 Residence of Life is currently licensed to provide permanent housing for twenty boys and girls between the ages of 2 and 18.
 Seventy-five percent of our children have been permanently separated from their families because of severe neglect, abandonment and abuse, while only a quarter of the children are true orphans.
 What may surprise many is the fact that half of the children are Costa Rican: the rest come from the nearby countries of Nicaragua and El Salvador!

 While our hope and prayer is for each of our children to find a forever family, we know that they might not.
 For that reason, we strive to provide a loving, Christ-centered family environment where they will be nurtured to a sense of belonging.
-We believe that true healing can only be found in Jesus and we model that for our kids on a day to day basis so that they can break the chains of poverty and addiction in their own lives.
+We believe that true healing can only be found in Jesus and we model that for our kids on a day to day basis, as well as provide counseling, so that they can break the chains of poverty and addiction in their own lives.

 Residence of Life not only cares for the kids right now, but we are also developing a program that the children can enter into after they turn 18 if they wish to remain with us.
 This program will provide housing for our teens and will allow us to walk beside them and continue molding them into responsible adults with a successful future doing what they love and what God created them to do!
 We are committed to their success whether that means helping to send them to university or teaching them a trade.